Thank you for volunteering to manage a junior team!

 National Competitions.
 The players year of birth is used for events organised by England Hockey, i.e. a player’s age at their next birthday from 1st Jan – 31st Dec (see table below).
-The same rules also apply for nominations to the England Hockey Player Pathway (see below).
+The same rules also apply for nominations to the England Hockey Talent System.

 County Competitions.
-The player’s school year is used for events organised by Devon Junior Hockey (see table below).
+The club enters junior teams into events organised by Devon Junior Hockey (see table below).

 You can find more details for venue locations here.

 The Club plays in dark (black or dark blue) shorts/skort (even if it’s cold or raining!) and black socks which the juniors will need to provide.
 The Club provides a playing shirt.
 We also provide a goalkeeper kit for each team.
 You might need a set of bibs in case of colour clashes.

 Please ensure that you collect and check all kit – Club shirts, goalkeeper equipment – for completeness and condition on receipt and before you return it.
 You will need a helmet for if you need to play a “Kicking Back” (an outfield player that has goalkeeping privileges in their own “D”) – see Checklist.
 You’ll also be given a first aid kit.
 Finally, you’ll need to take a match ball.

 Players must provide their own personal protection – gum shield and shin pads.
 Please ensure that you inform all players and parents/carers of this requirement well before the event and before each game – without it they cannot play.
 See the guidance we give to parents and juniors on personal kit, clothing for all weathers, etc.

 We aim for fair and transparent selection and development opportunities throughout the Club.
 For juniors playing for age group teams, the Club Development & Selection policy applies.
 You will receive contact details of all registered players from our Membership Secretary.